m7a/lo-nextcloud-docker/README.md

 Post Installation
 =================

-After installation, continue configuration by the means presented by NextCloud.
+After installation, continue configuration by the means presented by Nextcloud.
 To enable server-side encryption with a per-user key that cannot be recovered by admins, the following settings seem to be needed.
 Run these inside the `nextcloud` container -- not all of these features are available through the